kartonfarkas/api_docs/source/suite/external_events/external_event.rst

 Querying an External Event
 ==========================

-Returns the details of an external event.
-The ID can then be used to trigger email sending or Automation Center programs.
+Returns the details of an external event, and the ID can then be used to trigger email or Automation Center program launches.

 Endpoint
 --------